SuleimanFarah/sunpy/GSOC/2022/GSoC-2022-Akash-Verma.md

 But the Helioviewer API has a huge number of endpoints that provide different functionality.

-The current implementation doesn’t integrate with Fido (sunpy’s search and download interface) and also, the HelioviewerClient doesn’t belong to sunpy’s core and needs to be moved out of the codebase.
+The current implementation doesn't integrate with Fido (sunpy's search and download interface) and also, the HelioviewerClient doesn't belong to sunpy's core and needs to be moved out of the codebase.

 In this project, I will be proposing wrapping every aspect of Helioviewer API in a Python package and extending its support to Fido with the help of a new client.